rheia-framework/RHEIA/docs/sphinx/optimization.rst

 -----------------------------

-Considering the current truncation scheme, the polynomial order and the number of stochastic parameters define the number of model evaluations required to construct the PCE (see :ref:`labpce`).
+Considering the current truncation scheme, the polynomial order and the number of stochastic parameters define the number of model evaluations required to construct the PCE (see :ref:`lab:pce`).
 In robust design optimization, a PCE is constructed for each design sample evaluated during the optimization.
 Hence, the polynomial order should be sufficient over the entire design space.
 In addition, only the stochastic parameters which have a significant impact on the standard deviation on the quantity of interest.
 To determine the polynomial order and the significant stochastic parameters, a screening of the design space is performed as follows: